StatCan/time-series-library/README.md

 # Usage

-To perform arithmetic on a vector:
+To perform arithmetic on a set of vectors:
 ```
 let vectors = {
     'v1': [